JamesMunday98/WD-BASS/README.md

 # How to get started?
 There is a manual that has the most detail and describes every input/output, and I have made a flowchart to assist in the flow of the package.
 I also have made a series of youtube videos to refer to with the most common uses.
 I recommend installing the package and taking a look at the example data which can be seen as tutorials.
 Tutorials are for the tutorial data, but I have made scripts to automate the creation of the input file.
 Take a look at the commands "create_single" and "create_double".

-On top of zipping and extracting the package, you should place these two folders in the extracted file location (file size was too large for github) https://drive.google.com/drive/folders/1w8e7O43tm7-AH5OrbYMe3U9msdy7_xjv?usp=sharing You should copy the commands from "Bashrc_commands.txt" into your .bashrc file.
+On top of zipping and extracting the package, you should place these two folders in the extracted file location of the folder "WD-BASS" (file size was too large for github) https://drive.google.com/drive/folders/1w8e7O43tm7-AH5OrbYMe3U9msdy7_xjv?usp=sharing You should copy the commands from "Bashrc_commands.txt" into your .bashrc file.